yusefmosiah/choir-collective/docs/Meta_InvestmentObservation.md

 3. Patterns emerge
 4. Possibilities expand

-The key is maintaining the quantum state that enables this recursive evolution.
+The key is maintaining the harmonic pattern that enables this recursive evolution.